 - Marching band practice times are regulated by TEA/UIL guidelines.
 Adherence to these guidelines is the responsibility of the Head Band Director at each high school and is monitored by the Director of Fine Arts.
 TEA and UIL rules state: "The members of this marching band or any of its components may not begin the marching preparation for a UIL contest presentation prior to August 1.
 In addition, no more than ten hours of director-supervised instructional time may be devoted to marching fundamentals between the end of the previous school term and August 1."
-Music preparation is not affected by this ten-hour rule. - Between August 1 and the first day of school, practice schedules are determined by the Head Band Director and Principal.
-During the school year, no more than 8 hours of rehearsal per week, outside of the school day, is allowed. - Exceptions to the 8-hour rule include preparation immediately before games and competitions. - Details of the 8-hour rule will be provided to each student and parent by the Head Band Director.
+Music preparation is not affected by this ten-hour rule. - ➤ Between August 1 and the first day of school, practice schedules are determined by the Head Band Director and Principal.
+During the school year, no more than 8 hours of rehearsal per week, outside of the school day, is allowed. - Exceptions to the 8-hour rule include preparation immediately before games and competitions. - ➤ Details of the 8-hour rule will be provided to each student and parent by the Head Band Director. - Exemptions to the 8-hour rule between the start of school and Labor Day may be made at the District's discretion.

-The Parent/Student UIL Marching Band Acknowledgement Form is located in the appendix.
-There must be a signed form on file in the director's office for every member of the band.
+The Parent/Student UIL Marching Band Acknowledgement Form must be a signed and on file in the director's office for every member of the band.